It’s a well-known fact that the Cape Winelands region offers premium wine tasting experiences.

-Also situated on the crest of Constania Nek, Eagles Nest’s heritage can be traced back to 1863.
-Although predominantly known for their Shiraz, Merlot and Viognier, their Little Eagle Rosé and, more recent, Sauvignon Blanc should also make your tasting list.
+Eagles’ Nest’s is also situated on the crest of Constantia Nek and can be traced back to 1863.
+Although predominantly known for their Shiraz, Merlot and Viognier, their Little Eagle Rosé and, more recently their Sauvignon Blanc, should also make your tasting list.

-For your tasting pleasure, Bistro Sixteen82 offers a range of tapas-inspired dishes and have been listed in EAT OUT’s Best Bistro list as well as Fleur du Cap’s Top 100 Places.
-What we’re saying is, this is not a place to missed!
+For your tasting pleasure, Bistro Sixteen82 offers a range of tapas-inspired dishes and has been listed in EAT OUT’s Best Bistro list as well as Fleur du Cap’s Top 100 Places.
+In other words, Steenberg Vineyards is not to be missed!

 With nearly 200 wine producers, Stellenbosch was the first region to establish its own wine route.
 Explore the rich history of the town through its characterful cafés, boutiques and art galleries.

-A leading producer and exporter, this historic vineyard sports several internationally celebrated brands such as Credo, Welmoed, Infiniti and Infusions.
+A class-leading producer and exporter, this historic vineyard sports several internationally celebrated brands such as Credo, Welmoed, Infiniti and Infusions.
 Enjoy samples of world-class wine in the tasting room or take a seat at Swirl, a restaurant specifically designed for wine and food pairings by the venue’s chef and winemakers.

 Venture here with an empty stomach because the restaurant is definitely not to be missed.
 Run by the former EatOut SA Chef of the Year, the menu entails à la carte options as well as a seven-course chef’s menu where each dish is paired with an appropriate wine.
 With picturesque grounds, incredible art and intriguing sculptures, Tokara is suitable for the whole family.

-The Vertical Tasting is particularly unique as it comprises of the same wines from three consecutive years to highlight the different grapes, seasons and age.
+The Vertical Tasting is particularly unique as it comprises of the same wines from three consecutive years to highlight the different grapes, seasons and ages.
 Other tastings include the Estate, the Single Vineyard and a Full Tasting of all wines.
-A Winemaker’s Lunch is served as an accompaniment to the wines and is served in the tasting rooms.
+A Winemaker’s Lunch is served in the tasting rooms as an accompaniment to the wines.

 There is also a delightful restaurant with views of the vineyards and Simonsberg mountain.
-Known to be one of the best restaurants in the area, expect a memorable fine dining experience and expert attention to detail with each seasonal menu.
+Known to be one of the top restaurants in the area, expect a memorable fine dining experience and expert attention to detail with each seasonal menu.

 2. La Motte

 As Franschhoek is considered to be the epicentre of South Africa’s top restaurants, it should come as no surprise that La Motte has its very own Pierneef à La Motte Restaurant.
-You can expect dishes based on modified local recipes from over three centuries – it is essentially a decadent homage to the cultures that shaped the Cape Winelands cuisine.
-Booking is essential!
+You can expect dishes based on modified local recipes from over three centuries , essentially a decadent homage to the cultures that shaped the Cape Winelands cuisine.
+Booking is essential.

-Dating back to 1694 this farm in the Cape Winelands is brimming with rich history which can be experienced in their underground tasting room and cellar tour.
+Dating back to 1694 this farm in the Cape Winelands is brimming with history that can be experienced in their underground tasting room and cellar tour.
 Several options are available from public and private tours and tastings to portfolios and an MCC tasting featuring the Pierre Jourdan range.